-Much is known about the most commonly cited benefits of purchasing commercial real estate (“CRE”) investment property – price appreciation, passive income / cash flow, portfolio diversification – but, there is another major benefit that can be a little bit more difficult to understand because it is intangible and can be complicated, taxes.
+Much is known about the most commonly cited benefits of purchasing commercial real estate (“CRE”) investment property – price appreciation, passive income/cash flow, portfolio diversification, hedge against inflation – but, there are major tax benefits to investing in commercial property.

 To illustrate the power of depreciation, consider a simple example.
 The table below shows a summary income statement with and without a depreciation line item on the income statement: